-Memorial Day Event at the National Cemetery: One of the biggest events this weekend is the Memorial Day is at the National Cemetery in the Presidio.
-This event starts with a military parade.
-That is followed by speeches by top local officials.
-It ends at around 1:30pm with a 21-gun salute.
+Memorial Day Event at the National Cemetery: One of the biggest events this weekend is at the National Cemetery in the Presidio.
+It starts with a military parade, followed by speeches by top local officials, then ends at around 1:30pm with a 21-gun salute.
 Click here for more details on this annual event.

 SF Theater: Every Memorial Day Weekend, you will find a variety of theater productions.
-On stage, you will find everything from large productions such as the Lion King, to small, intimate shows at small theaters throughout the city.
+On stage, you will find everything from Broadway musicals like The Lion King, to small independent shows at intimate theaters throughout the city.
 Click here to learn more about this weekend's theater shows.

 Tours & Other Events: All weekend long, you will find dozens of other tours and events throughout SF and the Bay Area.
-The best way to save on everything you do this weekend is by looking at the tickets available on Goldstar.
-This online ticket retailer offers almost 200 tickets for SF and the surrounding communities at up to half off the full retail value.
+The best way to save on everything you do this weekend is by browsing the tickets available on Goldstar.
+This online ticket retailer offers almost 200 tickets for SF and the surrounding communities at up to half-off the full retail value.
 Click here to find discounted tickets to popular tours and other events on Memorial Day Weekend.